Ahmad I ibn Mustafa: Relations with France

 Under a treaty with France signed in 1830 by Hussein Bey, a piece of land in Carthage had been ceded to allow the erection of a monument to Louis IX of France who had died there during the Eighth Crusade.
 On 25 August 1840 the first stone was laid in the cathedral of Carthage.
 Ahmad Bey also permitted the Christian community of Tunis, consisting mainly of European merchants, to enlarge their small church near the Bab el Bhar.

 In June and July 1846 the Duke of Montpensier, son of King Louis Philippe of France visited Tunis and Carthage.
 He was received with great solemnity by Ahmad Bey.
 During this visit the idea of a reciprocal visit of the Bey to France was proposed.
 This visit was organised by his advisor Giuseppe Raffo (whose sister was married to his uncle) and the French consul, and took place in November 1846.
 King Louis Philippe received Ahmad Bey with great ceremony.
 This visit confirmed the Bey's wish to modernise his country by learning from Europe.
 An 1897 article in La Revue tunisienne described its effect on his plans:

 The duc de Montpensier received at La Goulette in June 1846 by a guard of honour of the Beylical army.
 To the left is a portion of the Al Sharfiya summer palace, which no longer remains.

 Among all the marvels he had occasion to admire, he was most particularly struck by the ingenious applications of industrial engineering; he conceived at that time the noble project of pulling native industry out of the routine into which it had fallen by encouraging it to embark on the road to progress and of endowing his country with modern industry, equipped with the means of production, of which the economic benefits had been revealed to him.

 The Bey's visit to France, and the fact that he had been received with the honours customarily reserved for an independent sovereign, displeased the Ottoman authorities as the Bey was, at least theoretically, an Ottoman vassal.

-Family life
+Personal life

 Although most other rulers of his dynasty in the 18th and 19th centuries maintained a harem as well as having official wives, Ahmad Bey had only one wife and one concubine.
 Before the abolition of slavery, he habitually offered to his courtiers any odalisques given to him as presents.
 He had two children who died in infancy, so he died without direct issue. and was succeeded by his cousin Muhammad Bey.

 He died in 1855 in the summer palace of Sharfiya, at La Goulette, and was buried in the Tourbet el Bey in the Medina of Tunis.